Active Schools

 Aquatics:

-The children from 2nd to 6th class attended swimming lessons for ten weeks in the Aura Leisure Centre in Youghal, Co Cork.
+The children from 1st to 6th class attended swimming lessons for ten weeks in the Aura Leisure Centre in Youghal, Co Cork.
 Each week the children learned and developed different swimming strokes and techniques.
 Aquatics consistently proves to be a weekly highlight for all children as they learn new skills and overcome fears.

 Gymnastics:

-We really enjoyed gymnastics this year.
+We really enjoyed gymnastics the last number of years.
 We practised all the basic movement actions of balancing, rolling, turning, twisting, stretching, climbing, transferring weight with a variety of rolls.

 Games: